madf/blog-engine/design-considerations.md

 A post is a list of blocks.
 Each block has a type.
 The simplest block is a text block which represnts a paragraph of text.
 The other type is a carousel block, which represents a carousel of images.
 There might be other type, for example a code block with code highlighting, but they are not implemented yet.
 Blocks are rendered in the same order as they are stored.
 Carousels are rendered with image previews, smaller versions of the real images.
 Each preview is a link to the real image.

 A post can have 3 types of visibility:
- * public - posts are rendered in static HTML and are linked from contents;
+ * public - posts are rendered in static HTML and are linked from indices;
  * unlisted - posts are rendered in static HTML, but no links are provided (they can only be accessed by provate links);
  * private - posts are NOT rendered in static HTML and are only available from the blog editor.